-Are you looking for highly regarded HR skills to land a great internship?
-We are here to inform you about the most demanded skills to assist you with your search.
+Are you looking for HR intern skills?
+We are here to inform you about the most in-demand HR intern skills.

-A human resources internship is a highly sought and entry-level position.
+An HR internship is one of the most sought-after and entry-level positions.
 The HR department teaches interns about recruitment, administrative support, people management, and all the ongoing responsibilities within the HR department.

-This article is a guide on what are the skills you must have to complete the hr intern requirements:
+This article is a guide on the skills you must exhibit to become an HR intern:

 1. Communication Skills